Oe (Cyrillic): Usage

 Oe is most commonly romanized as Ö; but its ISO 9 transliteration is ô.
 In 2018, there were proposals to use Ó as a romanization of Oe in Kazakh, but a year later it was certified as Ö.

-In Tuvan, Kyrgyz and Mongolian the Cyrillic letter can be written as a double vowel.
+The International Phonetic Alphabet uses the identically shaped Latin counterpart, ɵ, to represent the close-mid central rounded vowel, and sometimes also the mid central rounded vowel.